Dash-Lambda/Eso/README.md

 #### Environment Variables
 The environment maintained by Eso has collected quite a few parameters, detailed here:
 * Booleans
+    * appendInp: Toggle whether or not to append console input to file input.
+Primarily for self-interpreters who expect both the program and user input from the same sourc.
     * bfDiv: A flag dictating what to do when Funge-98 encounters division by zero.
 The spec allows it to either error out or return 0, most interpreters prompt the user at runtime but in Eso it's just an environment flag.
 True returns 0.
     * bfRetCode: True prints the Funge-98 return code at the end of execution, right above the "program complete" message if you have that on.
     * dfChar: DeadFish, which I believe is the first non-Turing-complete language in Eso, only prints numbers -it cannot print characters.
 Setting this flag to true interprets DeadFish output as characters anyway.
     * dyn: This flag controls dynamic tape size where applicable.
 True simulates an infinite memory tape, false, is fixed size.
 Currently used by BrainFuck, PATH, and SNUSP.
+    * echoFileInp: Toggle whether or not to echo file input to the console.
+This will print file input as if it were user input.
     * fPtr: P\'\' doesn't have output commands, so I had to improvise -at the end of the program, the tape is printed.
 This flag controls the direction: True starts at the read head and goes right, false starts at the origin and goes left.
     * indent: For curly-bracket languages, this flag controls whether transpilers neatly indent everything or don't indent at all.
     * log: Toggle detailed logging, which just means Eso will tell you what it's doing and when it's done.